pddg/uroboros/README.md

 class RootCommand(Command):
     """Root command of your application"""
     name = 'sample'
-    description = 'This is a sample command using uroboros'
+    long_description = 'This is a sample command using uroboros'

     def build_option(self, parser):
         """Add optional arguments"""